- Search The Registry

 - Creating Support

 - My Account

-A child prodigy, Eddie South was from Louisiana, Missouri and graduated from the Chicago Music College.
-In the 1920s, classical positions were not open to Black violinists, so South learned to play jazz (helped out by Darnell Howard).
-In the early to mid-1920s, he worked in Chicago with Jimmy Wade's Syncopators, Charles Elgar, and Erskine Tate.
-In 1928, a visit to Europe (where he studied at the Paris Conservatoire) made a deep impression on him, particularly Budapest; later on, he would often use gypsy melodies as a basis for jazz improvising.
+A child prodigy, Eddie South was from Louisiana, Missouri, and graduated from the Chicago Music College.
+In the 1920s, classical positions were not open to Black violinists, so the South learned to play jazz (helped out by Darnell Howard).
+In the early to mid-1920s, he worked in Chicago with Jimmy Wade's Syncopators, Charles Elgar and Erskine Tate.
+In 1928, a visit to Europe (where he studied at the Paris Conservatoire) made a deep impression on him, particularly in Budapest; later on, he would often use gypsy melodies as a basis for jazz improvising.

 In 1931, South returned to Chicago, where his regular band included bassist Milt Hinton.
-In 1937, while in Paris he recorded with Django Reinhardt and Stephane Grappelli.
-South never had a major breakthrough commercially in his American career.
-Classically trained, fluent in several styles including swing, gypsy, and Latin, he favored a warm, lyrical sound that was popular in Europe where racial discrimination did not hinder his style.
+In 1937, while in Paris, he recorded with Django Reinhardt and Stephane Grappelli.
+South never had a breakthrough commercially in his American career.
+Classically trained and fluent in several styles, including swing, gypsy, and Latin, he favored a warm, lyrical sound that was popular in Europe, where racial discrimination did not hinder his style.